lilitttaa/blog-hexo/source/_posts/Pub_Frame_RenderArchitecture.md

 ---
-title: The roadmap of data-driven rendering
+title: The Roadmap of Rendering Architecture
 category:
  - Rendering Architecture
 sortValue: 20000